gamerhat18/online-exam-loopholes/README.md

 ## Setting up a virtual camera in which a short video with your face in it will be looped through for as long as the exam lasts.

 This method is tested under Linux and Windows.
+Should work just fine with MacOS.

 Requirements :

-- Ubuntu 17.04 or newer (Kernel 4.19+)
+- Ubuntu 18.04 or newer (Kernel 4.19+)
+  install `ffmpeg and v4l2loopback-dkms`

+  type `sudo modprobe v4l2loopback` before launching OBS Studio.

 - MacOS Mojave or newer
 - Windows 10 v1803 or newer
 - OBS Studio Latest (prefferably the Git version)

+1. Open OBS Studio